GameCodeMastery/documentation/content/index.md

 >  You can find out more about markdown HERE if you're curious: https://www.markdownguide.org/

 2. **Version Control**: With this new solution I can utilize git version control to more finely tune the different versions of the documentation so that I can apply and revert changes as needed.
-3. **Dark Mode:** Funnily enough having a dark mode is a huge deal for me as everything I use dark mode for everything and when working at night I don't like being blinded by a bright white screen.
-So having dark mode makes writing or reading documentation at night less straining.
+3. **Dark Mode:** Funny enough having a dark mode is a huge deal for me as I use dark mode for everything and when working at night I don't like being blinded by a bright white screen.
+So having dark mode makes writing or reading the documentation at night less straining.
 4. **Portability:** I can write the documentation in my note taking app of choice, Obsidian, and use those same markdown files to publish in my official documentation.
 5. **Nicer Layout**: In addition to dark mode, I also prefer the nicer layout along with features like an automatic Table of Contents that is on the right side of every document.
 6. **Obsidian Integration**: I use Obsidian as my primary note taking application, Quartz allows me to easily integrate with Obsidian.